Grimanesa Amorós

-Grimanesa Amorós (/ˈgrɪmənɛsəəm'ɔːroʊs/ gri-mah-NEH-sah-ah-moh-ROHS; born 1962 in Lima, Peru) is a Peruvian-born American multimedia artist known for her work with light and technology.
-She creates large-scale sculptures that explore themes of cultural heritage, community, and the intersection of technology and art.
-After a trip to Iceland, her work began to incorporate lighting technology as a medium to enhance conceptual depth rather than defining it.
+Grimanesa Amorós (/ˈgrɪmənɛsəəm'ɔːroʊs/ gri-mah-NEH-sah-ah-moh-ROHS; born 1962 in Lima, Peru) is a Peruvian-born American multimedia artist known for large-scale light-based installations.
+Her work draws on themes of cultural heritage, community, and technology, and often references the landscape and traditions of her native Peru.
+She began working with light as her medium after a 2001 trip to Iceland, where she saw the aurora borealis.

-Amorós's installations have been exhibited internationally at venues including the Ludwig Museum in Cologne, Germany and the Central Academy of Fine Arts in Shanghai, China.
-Notable projects include Uros House at Times Square in New York City and Golden Waters at the Scottsdale Waterfront in Arizona.
+Amorós's installations have been exhibited internationally at venues including the Ludwig Museum and the Central Academy of Fine Arts in Beijing, China, and her work was included in the Future Pass collateral exhibition at the 54th Venice Biennale in 2011.
+Notable projects include Uros House at Times Square in New York City, Golden Waters at the Scottsdale Waterfront in Arizona, Passage at The Peninsula Istanbul and Radiance at Walt Disney Concert Hall in Los Angeles.